MtkN1/pybotters-insiders/README.md

   $ uv run ruff format
   ```
 - Run type checker

+  Static code analysis is provided from the VS Code Pylance extension.
 > [!IMPORTANT]
-  > Static code analysis is provided by the VS Code Pylance extension.
-To run in the CLI, there are `pyright` (Official, Node.js) and `pyright-python` (Third-paty, Python), but be careful to [synchronize versions with Pylance](https://github.com/microsoft/pylance-release/blob/main/USING_WITH_PYRIGHT.md#pyright-version-and-pylances-underlying-pyright-version-are-different).
+> To run in the CLI, there are [`pyright`](https://github.com/microsoft/pyright) (First-party, Node.js) and [`pyright-python`](https://github.com/RobertCraigie/pyright-python) (Third-paty, Python), but be careful to [synchronize versions with Pylance](https://github.com/microsoft/pylance-release/blob/main/USING_WITH_PYRIGHT.md#pyright-version-and-pylances-underlying-pyright-version-are-different).